Law School Admission Representatives

 Financial Aid/Financing a Legal Education — Financial aid experts can answer your questions and provide advice on your unique situation.

-(participating in International Forum Hours) LSAC Information — Learn about the services that LSAC offers to help you succeed at every step in your law school journey.
+(available at the LLM-only fourm) LSAC Information — Learn about the services that LSAC offers to help you succeed at every step in your law school journey.
 Get insights about the admission process.

 LSAC LawHub® & LSAT Information — Speak with an actual LSAT test developer and get answers to your questions about testing accommodations and more.
 Learn about LawHub, LSAC’s educational platform offering test prep and other services to assist you along your legal education journey from prelaw to practice.